la2050/archive/_projects/2015/basketball-courts-and-public-art-inspiring-inter-generational-play-in-public-parks.md

     Individual local partners have not been selected yet, but typically partners are engaged on a volunteer basis and costs are limited to items like water and snacks for volunteers and other minor expenses.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    As Project Backboard's involvement in Los Angeles expands beyond the 15 initial courts additional funding will come from private donors and corporate sponsors.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': >-
-    Depending on the condition of each court renovations can cost between $500 and $4,000.
-Similarly, past art projects have ranged from $200 to $7,500.
-    Each of the 15 courts, once selected, will dictate the level of investment and costs involved.
-Activating each park with a basketball tournament will costs a additional $500-$1000 per tournament.
   How do you plan to scale the success of your proposal?: >-
     Scale-ability is at the heart of Project Backboard and having complete 18 courts in Memphis, I know that the momentum and excitement generated in one